manabie-com/manabie-com.github.io/content/posts/unleash-self-host/index.md

 1. Local development: in Manabie, any developer can spin up the entire end-to-end infrastructure in their own machine and start working on their task without having to worry about breaking any of the production clusters.
 However, Firebase Remote Config is a shared instance.
-Using Firebase would not meet our separation-of-concern's standards.
+Using Firebase would not meet our separation-of-concerns standards.
 2. CI/CD: when running end-to-end tests, it is desirable to run the tests against different feature toggle configurations.
 We need to ensure that our code works with both cases of the flag being turned on and off.
 It would be disastrous if it does not.